Tungaloy Wear Problems And Solutions Chart For Carbide Inserts

 BUILT UP EDGE

-Excessive heat.
-Hard micro inclusions in the workpiece cut into the insert.
-Small pieces of the coating break off and also cut into the insert.
-The cobalt then wears out and the carbide grains no longer have any adhesion and therefore break off.
+Built up edge can be caused by excessive heat or by hard micro inclusions in the workpiece that cut into the insert.
+Occasionally, small pieces of the coating can break off and also cut into the insert.
+The cobalt then wears out and the carbide grains no longer have any adhesion, and therefore break off.

 To avoid built up edge on your inserts, the following is recommended: